TobikoData/sqlmesh/docs/concepts/models/overview.md

 - Name is ***required***, and must be ***unique***.

 ### kind
 - Kind specifies what [kind](model_kinds.md) a model is.
 A model's kind determines how it is computed and stored.
-The default kind is `incremental`, which means that a model processes and stores data incrementally by minute, hour, or day.
+The default kind is `view`, which means a view is created and your query is run each time that view is accessed.

 ### dialect
 - Dialect defines the SQL dialect of the file.
 By default, this uses the dialect of the SQLMesh `sqlmesh.core.config`.